sunsibar/docs-duckumentation/book/duckumentation/10_contributing/41_workflow.md

 # Second method: local editing+docker {#duckumentation-workflow status=ready}

-This section describes the workflow to edit the documentation for one single obok.
+This section describes the workflow to edit the documentation for one single book.

 In a nutshell: